drhsqlite/pikchr/doc/differences.md

 In pikchr, scale-related variables like `scale` and `fontscale` work
 differently: they are multipliers to apply to values.
-This is in contrast to PIC, where diminsions are divided by the `scale`.
+This is in contrast to PIC, where dimensions are divided by the `scale`.

 ## The "`arc`" object does not actually draw an arc.